-Pupil's name: Date of birth: Class

-Date & time of incident: Date & time (of writing): ,

-Name (print): Jo ob title:

-Signature:

-Record the following factually: Nature of concern, e.g.

-disclosure, change in behaviour, demeanour,

-appearance, injury, witnesses

-etc. (please include as much detail in this section as possible.

-Remember - the quality of your information will inform the level of
+Pupil's name: Date of birth: Class Date & time of incident: Date & time (of writing): Name (print): Jo ob title: Signature: Record the following factually: Nature of concern, e.g. disclosure, change in behaviour, demeanour, appearance, injury, witnesses etc. (please include as much detail in this section as possible.
+Remember - the quality of your information will inform the level of intervention initiated.

-intervention initiated.
 Attach additional sheets if necessary.

-(Body map only needs to be attached if injury/marks seen)
+(Body map only needs to be attached if injury/marks seen) Any other relevant information.
+Previous concerns etc. (distinguish between fact and opinion) Note actions, including names of anyone to whom your information was passed/discussed with

-accessed in injury/marice occury

-Any other relevant information.

-Previous concerns etc. (distinguish between fact and

-opinion)

-Note actions including a conse

-Note actions, including names of anyone to whom your

-information was passed/discussed with